The Special Duty Combat Unit Shinesman: Hiroya Matsumoto / Shinesman Red

 Matsumoto is a young man devoted to his little brother, Yota.
 Yota is a fan of the "Greatman" TV show, particularly the character, Greatman Red.
 Matsumoto joins the Right Trading Company because his father was a loyal company employee.
 He is shocked to learn he must wear a superhero costume, called a "pro-suit", himself.
 During his job interview, Kyoko Sakakibara asks what color superhero he should like to be.
 Matsumoto remembers Yota's preference for Greatman Red, and chooses "red".
 As a curiosity, he shares his name with a real-life actor who is a Super Sentai alumnus, having played Tsubasa Ozu/Magi Yellow in Mahou Sentai Magiranger and Masato Jin/Beet Buster in Tokumei Sentai Go-Busters.

 Ryoichi Hayami / Shinesman Moss Green

-Hayami believes himself popular with women; a "ladies' man".
+Hayami is somewhat popular with women; a "ladies' man".
 He helps Matsumoto to learn the ways of the Right Trading Company.